Follow Us:

 Tissue/bone:

-Medical devices principally contacting bone such as orthopaedic pins, plates, replacement joints, bone prostheses, bone cements, and intraosseous devices.
+Medical devices principally contact bone such as orthopaedic pins, plates, replacement joints, bone prostheses, bone cements, and intraosseous devices.

-Medical devices principally contacting tissue and tissue fluid such as pacemakers, drug supply devices, neuromuscular sensors, stimulators, replacement tendons, breast implants artificial larynxes, subperiosteal implants, and ligation clips.
+Medical devices principally contact tissue and tissue fluid such as pacemakers, drug supply devices, neuromuscular sensors, stimulators, replacement tendons, breast implants artificial larynxes, subperiosteal implants, and ligation clips.

 Patient and User body contact time